PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-Scatterbug.md

 <!-- <img src="images/ShinyHunt-AreaZeroPlatform-3.png"> -->

+### Save Game at Program Start:

+This is to ensure the program can continue after resetting the game.
+Uncheck this option if you have manually saved the game.

 ### Game Language:

 This is the language of your game and is required to read the names of what you encounter.
 Thus this is also required for auto-catch to work.